 - Vitamin C is important in the management of allergies as it is a natural antihistamine.

-- Zinc is another supplement that can boost your immunity and is also important for the health and maintenance of your mucous membranes, which are the main substrate for sinus infections.
+- Zinc is another supplement that can support your immunity and is also important for the health and maintenance of your mucous membranes, which are the main substrate for sinus infections.

 - Taking a probiotic restores the balance of your inner ecosystem and with the right balance of beneficial microflora your immunity will improve and you can fight off allergens and infections.